 The defined MLIA Grant Project Manager (PM) serves as the primary point of contact to the Montana State Library throughout the life of the MLIA Grant Project.
-For the purposes of the MLIA Grant Program, if awarded, the defined PM must meet the following requirements or expectations:
+A secondary project manager must also be defined for the project, this role serves as a backup to the primary project manager.
+For the purposes of the MLIA Grant Program, if awarded, the defined PMs must meet the following requirements or expectations:

 - 1. Must be an employee of the eligible grant applicant's organization. - 2.
 Is responsible for coordinating the negotiation of the MLIA Statement of Work (contract). - 3.
 Is responsible for the success of the MLIA Grant Project. - 4.
-The PM, not a hired consultant, is expected to manage the entire project from start to completion. - 5.
+The PM, not a hired consultant, is expected to manage the entire grant project from start to completion. - 5.
 Is required to submit invoices, financial reports, quarterly progress reports, data deliverables, and a final project report. - 6.
 When submitting quarterly/final report(s), the PM is expected to present an original report from the perspective of the grantee's organization, not a hired consultant's perspective. - 7.
 Is responsible for oversight of the publishing of any and all metadata in the GIS Data List. - 8.
-Acts as the primary point of contact for all related technical issues. - Is responsible for communication with the Montana State Library's Grant Project Manager.
+Acts as the primary point of contact for all related technical issues.

+- 9. Is responsible for communication with the Montana State Library's Grant Project Manager.
 It is the policy of the State Library to communicate only with the applicant/grantee, not with hired contractors or consultants. - 10.
 Delivers presentations about the grant project to the Montana Land Information Advisory Council, the Montana State Library Commission, or the Montana Association of Geographic Information Professionals.